 Selling expenses mainly consist of transportation expenses, salaries, share-based compensation expenses, performance bonuses and employee benefits expenses, and sales and marketing and business development expenses.
-The Group's selling expenses decreased by approximately 12.3% from approximately RMB25.5 million for the year ended 31 December 2022 to approximately RMB22.3 million for the Year, primarily due to a reduction in the cost of enhancing customer networks and promoting the Group's services during the Year.
+The Group's selling expenses decreased by approximately 7.5% from approximately RMB22.3 million for the year ended 31 December 2023 to approximately RMB20.7 million for the Year, primarily due to (i) the decrease in the Group's revenue during the Year; and (ii) a reduction in the cost of enhancing customer networks and promoting the Group's services during the Year.